Runware/ComfyUI-Runware/README.md

 - **Runware VAE**: Search and connect a VAE to Image inference. 🖼️
 - **Runware Embedding**: Search and connect Embedding to image inference. 🧩
 - **Runware Embedding Combine**: Combine multiple embeddings together. 🔗
+- **Runware Image Caption**: Generate descriptive text from images for further workflow integration. 🖼️
+- **Runware IPAdapter**: Use reference images to guide the style and content of generated images. 🖌️
+- **Runware IPAdapters Combine**: Combine multiple IP-Adapter inputs for sophisticated image conditioning. 🔗

 ---